aidenwaring/CA_T3A2-A_MERN_App/README.md

 #### Target Audience

-lorem
+The target audence for Equipped is individuals who are looking to rent out their unused equipment for profit.
+We need users who are not willing to spend exesive amounts of money on purchasing new equipment................................

 #### Tech Stack

-* MongoDb is used for the database, This was chosen because a user may have multiple items they are looking to rent out.
+* MongoDb is used for the database, this was chosen because a user may have multiple items they are looking to rent out.
 * Express will be used to help facilitate CRUD requests with Node.js
 * Node.js is used for the back end and will help with creating a server.
 * React is used to create the UI.
-* HTML/Css used for styling the UI components.
+* HTML/CSS used for styling the UI components.
-* Heroku will be used to host the server side of the applicaiton in order to make api calls
+* Heroku will be used to host the server side of the application to make Api calls
 * Netlify will be used to host the client side of the website
 * Bootstrap reacts framework will be utalised to streamline the design process of the UI
 * ...